sbt/sbt/src/sphinx/home.rst

    index

-sbt is a build tool for Scala and Java projects that aims to do the basics well.
+sbt is a build tool for Scala, Java, and `more <https://github.com/d40cht/sbt-cpp>`_.
 It requires Java 1.6 or later.

 Install
 -------